 - a.
 PERS Pension (Chapter 238).
 The ORS Chapter 238 Defined Benefit Plan is closed to new members hired on or after August 29, 2003. - i.
 Pension Benefits.
 The PERS retirement allowance is payable monthly for life.
 It may be selected from 13 retirement benefit options.
 These options include survivorship benefits and lump-sum refunds.
 The basic benefit is based on years of service and final average salary.
 A percentage (2.0 percent for police and fire employees, and 1.67 percent for general service employees) is multiplied by the number of years of service and the final average salary.
-Benefits may also be calculated under either a formula plus annuity (for members who were contributing before August 21, 1981) or a money match computation if a greater benefits results. - ii.
+Benefits may also be calculated under either a formula plus annuity (for members who were contributing before August 21, 1981) or a money match computation if a greater benefits results. - A member is considered vested and will be eligible at minimum retirement age for a service retirement allowance if he or she has had a contribution in each of five calendar years or has reached at least 50 years of age before ceasing employment with a participating employer (age 45 for police and fire members).
+General service employees may retire after reaching age 55.
+Police and fire members are eligible after reaching age 50.
+Tier 1 general service employee benefits are reduced if retirement occurs prior to age 58 with fewer than 30 years of service.
+Police and fire member benefits are reduced if retirement occurs prior to age 55 with fewer than 25 years of service.
+Tier 2 members are eligible for full benefits at age 60.
+The ORS Chapter 238 Defined Benefit Pension Plan is closed to new members hired on or after August 29, 2003. - ii.
 Death Benefits.
 Upon the death of a non-retired member, the beneficiary receives a lump-sum refund of the member's account balance (accumulated contributions and interest).
-In addition, the beneficiary will receive a lump-sum payment from employer funds equal to the account balance, provided on or more of the following contributions are met: - member was employed by PERS employer at the time of death, - member died within 120 days after termination of PERS covered employment, - member died as a result of injury sustained while employed in a PERS-covered job, or - member was on an official leave of absence from a PERS-covered job at the time of death. - iii.
+In addition, the beneficiary will receive a lump-sum payment from employer funds equal to the account balance, provided on or more of the following contributions are met: - member was employed by PERS employer at the time of death, - of PERS covered employment, - member died as a result of injury sustained while employed in a PERS-covered job, or - member was on an official leave of absence from a PERS-covered job at the time of death. - iii.
 Disability Benefits.
 A member with 10 or more years of creditable service who becomes disabled from other than duty-connected causes may receive a non-duty disability benefit.
 A disability resulting from a job-incurred injury or illness qualifies a member (including PERS judge members) for disability benefits regardless of the length of PERS-covered service.
-Upon qualifying for either a non-duty or duty disability, service time is computed to age 58 (55 for police and fire members) when determining the monthly benefit. - iv.
+Upon qualifying for either a non-duty or duty disability, service time is computed to age 58 (55 for police and fire members) when determining the monthly benefit.

+- iv.
 Benefit Changes After Retirement.
 Members may choose to continue participation in a variable equities investment account after retiring and may experience annual benefit fluctuations due to changes in the market value equity investments.
 Under ORS 238.360 monthly benefits are adjusted annually through cost-of-living changes.
-The cap on the COLA will vary based on the amount of the annual benefit.
+The cap on the COLA will vary based on the amount of the annual benefit. - b.

-- b.
 OPSRP Pension Program (OPSRP DB).
 The ORS Chapter 238A Defined Benefit Pension Program provides benefits to members hired on or after August 29, 2003. - i.
 Pension Benefits.
 This portion of OPSRP provides a life pension funded by employer contributions.
 Benefits are calculated with the following formula for members who attain normal retirement age: